sterna-paradisaea-777/Beta-Milestone/README.md

 ![61c415876fceb972ba88417d85b0467](https://user-images.githubusercontent.com/88767205/134798986-18b446d9-b526-4940-a32c-c15f5f5bb4f5.png)

-# In order to show the change in time, the chart battery needs to be reconnected.
+## In order to show the change in time, the chart battery needs to be reconnected.
 Thanks.
 ![01](https://user-images.githubusercontent.com/88767205/134799244-046f0083-bced-435f-a688-01aa6c9b183c.jpg)
 ![0](https://user-images.githubusercontent.com/88767205/134799253-552aa6c8-77b1-4cb1-9fe0-f2c5d375590e.jpg)

+## Issue of charts
+The data of the chart can only display the first option of 【Specify Features】list,I am improving it, please comment if you have any suggestions, thank you very much .